-One of the criticisms raised against the historic validity of Jesus, His crucifixion and resurrection, is that after Jesus' time, legend crept into the stories about Him and corrupted the true accounts of His life.
+One of the criticisms raised against the historic validity of Jesus, His crucifixion and resurrection, is after Jesus' time, legend crept into the stories about Him and corrupted the true accounts of His life.
 If that is so, then the earlier we can find information concerning the fundamental events of Christ's crucifixion, the less likely error and legend would have crept into the story and the more believable it will be.

 1 Cor.
 15:3-4 is considered by many scholars to be an extremely early creed of the Christian church.
 A creed is a statement of belief.
 In 1 Cor.
 15:3-4 we see that Paul says that he received this information.
 It reads,

 "For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, 4and that He was buried, and that He was raised on the third day according to the Scriptures, 5and that He appeared to Cephas, then to the twelve," (1 Cor.
 15:3-5, NASB).

 If we were to take a chronological look at some important events and their dates related to this subject, we find that the time period between the event and the record is very small.

 |A.D.
 32||Strobel, Lee, The Case for Christ, (Grand Rapids, Mi: Zondervan), 1998, p.
 35.|

 |A.D.
 34-37||The New Bible Dictionary, (Wheaton, Illinois: Tyndale House Publishers, Inc.) 1962.|